mikael-lagerbom/discord-ripbot/README.md

 # discord-ripbot

-The Fabulous Ripbot for Discord
+The Fabulous Ripbot Reborn for Discord

 ## How to develop